Random Ramblings: Thoughts on Rationalization.

 Human beings instinctively want to help; that is what we are here to do.
 Ask, and those who have been watching your struggles will reach out to you; they know now that you are ready to accept that help.

 Ultimately, we must take responsibility for ourselves and see our rationalizations for what they are.
 We need to be brutally honest with ourselves and see through our rationalizations.
 To do this, we need to ask ourselves; who am I hurting/offending/bothering when I do this?
 We need to include ourselves in that answer.
 It all comes back around to the Golden Rule.
 Cause no harm.
 Do unto others, as we would have them do unto us.

 As responsible adults we can look at our actions and know that cussing and horseplay are okay in one environment, but not in another.
 If we're wasting time at work, who are you hurting?
 Are you stopping other people from completing their work as well?
 Do you even care?
 Think hard about the answers you give yourself.

 Who are you hurting?

-Those people over there can gossip, but we can choose not to join in on it - and we can also choose not to feel all uppity and self-righteous about not joining in on it.
-We are not better than the gossipers - they can choose to do what they want to do; we can choose not to.
-We all know there are things we all do that we shouldn’t be doing.
-In fact, that's what they are gossiping about.
+For instance, some people gossip, but we can choose not to join in.
+We don't need to feel all uppity and self-righteous about it.
+We aren't better people than the gossipers.
+They can choose to do what they want to do.
+We can choose not to.

 It's okay.
 We don’t need to call them out on it.
 They are adults – they will figure it out.